top of page

 "Oh joy.
 A city crafted by mortals."
 Apollo says under his breath.

-Homer misses the comment entirely, his attention drawn elsewhere.
-His super powered hearing causes him to overhear an overly passionate argument taking place across the bus.
+Homer misses the comment entirely as his attention drawn elsewhere.
+His super powered hearing causes him to take notice of an overly passionate argument taking place at the front of the bus.

 "You're joking, right?
-It's illegal again because of that clown."
+It's illegal again thanks to that clown."
 One Student barks.

 "Stonerman’s the reason it was legalized to begin with!"
 The other Student counters.

-"Dude’s a chugging-machine through and through.
+"Dude’s got a penny-saver gullet.
 He's gotten soft.
 Outclassed by real heroes like Supreme Spice."

 "Don't tell me you're still smoking that fakebake shit.
 You'll get brain damage."